Budgeting Tips for Students — Living on Limited Income Without Crashing

 Most student financial aid (federal grants, scholarships, parent contributions) arrives in one or two payments per academic year.
 The first instinct is to treat the disbursement day as a windfall — buying things, paying for trips, restocking everything at once.
 The result is a flush first month and a tight final month before the next disbursement.

 The fix is mathematical: take the disbursement, subtract the up-front fixed costs (tuition, housing, fees), and divide what's left by the number of months it has to cover.
 That monthly number is the real budget.
-A $6,000 disbursement minus $4,200 fixed costs leaves $1,800; if it has to cover four months, that's $450 a month for everything else.
+A worked example for a single-semester $6,000 disbursement covering four months:

 Tip 2 — separate "now" money from "later" money